Getting Veterans (VA) Disability for Hypertension

 - If your diastolic pressure is 100 to 109, or your systolic pressure is 160 to 199: 10 percent rating

 Your diagnosis of hypertension must be supported by evidence proving that two or more blood pressure readings were performed on three different days.
 This rule is in place to ensure that a diagnosis of hypertension is not based solely on “readings taken on a single, perhaps unrepresentative, day.”

 If you undergo consecutive sets of blood pressure readings in the same month, VA gives veterans the “benefit of the doubt” and assigns them the highest rating based on those test results.
 If two sets of readings are taken months apart while a veteran’s claim is being decided, the Veteran is assigned the rating that correlates to the first set of blood pressure levels.
 If the second set of blood tests yields higher blood pressure levels, a staged rating is assigned effective from the date of the second set of tests.

 How Much Can I Receive for My Hypertension Each Month?

-The compensation schedule for disability ratings from 10 to 100 percent as of December 2018 is as follows:
+Veterans with hypertension can be assigned ratings ranging from 0 percent to 60 percent.
+The compensation schedule for disability ratings from 10 to 60 percent as of December 2018 is as follows:

 - 10 percent disability rating: $140.05 per month